jpthiele/dealii-Wiki/deal.II-in-Spack.md

       variants: +python
 ```

-For more elaborated discussion, see [Spack documentation](http://spack.readthedocs.io/en/latest/configuration.html).
+For more elaborated discussion, see [Configuration Files in Spack](http://spack.readthedocs.io/en/latest/configuration.html).

 ## Installing GCC
 If your system does not provide any Fortran compiler or you want to have the most recent `gcc`,